 Minimize heavy activity for a couple weeks after rhinoplasty surgery

 As others have already stated, avoid all strenuous activity, especially heavy weight lifting or intensive training.

 Any activity which elevates your blood pressure or causes Valsalva effect may exacerbate and cause bruising, at worst even frank bleeding.
 Strenuous activities to avoid include, but are not limited to running, exercise, weight lifting, pilates, aerobics, cycling, climbing, and sex.
 Yoga should be avoided too.
 Patients should even avoid straining on the toilet!
 Your plastic surgeon will inform you when you can resume normal activity.
 Most patients may resume regular activities within a couple weeks.

 When to start heavy exercise after rhinoplasty

 3 weeks is the minimum.
 Heavy weight lifting increases your blood pressure and especially pressure in the face and nose area if you are holding your breath (valsalva maneuver).
 That can cause a nose bleed.
 Also if a weight falls on your nose in the first 3 weeks, the likelihood of breaking it is great.
 It takes about 3 weeks for nasal bones to heal enough to withstand some mild trauma.

-Exercise is possible three to four weeks after rhinoplasty
+Exercise after rhinoplasty